 - Over the three years of existence of Article 111-1 ("Collaborative activity") in the Criminal 1.
 Code of Ukraine (CCU), an extensive body of judicial practice has developed regarding its application.
 As of 31 December 2024, 1956 verdicts were registered in the USRCD.
-Although the largest part (517 verdicts) of them are still verdicts under part one of Article 111-1 of the CCU (public denial of armed aggression and public calls for support of decisions and/ or actions of the aggressor state), in the last research period there was a decrease in the number of verdicts under this part and an increase in the number of verdicts under the parts that provide for liability for crimes - part three (propaganda in educational institutions and implementation of the aggressor state's education standards), four (transfer of material resources and/or conduct of economic activity in cooperation with the aggressor state), five (voluntary holding a position related to the performance of organisational, administrative or economic functions in illegal authorities), six (organisation and conduct of political events, information activities in cooperation with the aggressor state) and seven (voluntary holding a position in illegal judicial or law enforcement bodies, as well as voluntary participation in illegal armed or paramilitary formations) of Article 111-1 of the CCU.
+Although the largest part (517 verdicts) of them are still verdicts under Part 1 of Article 111-1 of the CCU (public denial of armed aggression and public calls for support of decisions and/or actions of the aggressor state).
+In the last research period there was a decrease in the number of verdicts under this part and an increase in the number of verdicts under parts of Article 111-1 of the CCU that provide for liability for crimes - Part 3 (propaganda in educational institutions and implementation of the aggressor state's education standards), Part 4 (transfer of material resources and/or conduct of economic activity in cooperation with the aggressor state), Part 5 (voluntary holding a position related to the performance of organisational, administrative or economic functions in illegal authorities), Part 6 (organisation and conduct of political events, information activities in cooperation with the aggressor state) and Part 7 (voluntary holding a position in illegal judicial or law enforcement bodies, as well as voluntary participation in illegal armed or paramilitary formations) of Article 111-1 of the CCU.
 At the same time, out of the total number of verdicts, only four were acquittals, three of which were cancelled by the courts of appeal and sent for retrial, and one of which is still under appeal. - 2.
-The percentage of proceedings considered under the special procedure in absentia under all parts of Article 111-1 of the CCU, except for the first and second (voluntary holding of a position not related to the performance of organisational, administrative or economic functions in illegal authorities) continues to grow.
+The percentage of proceedings considered under the special procedure in absentia under all parts of Article 111-1 of the CCU, exluding Parts 1 and 2 (voluntary holding of a position not related to the performance of organisational, administrative or economic functions in illegal authorities) continues to grow.
 As the number of verdicts delivered in absentia increases, the possibility of concluding plea agreements decreases, as the case is considered in the absence of the accused.
-In 2024, no plea agreements were concluded in proceedings under parts two, six and seven.
-However, in proceedings under part four, plea agreements remain highly relevant, as their number in 2024 tripled compared to 2023. - 3.
+In 2024, no plea agreements were concluded in proceedings under Parts 2, 6 and 7.
+However, in proceedings under Part 4, plea agreements remain highly relevant, as their number in 2024 tripled compared to 2023. - 3.
 Judicial practice is also developing at the appeal level.
-The number of appeals has increased, especially in relation to verdicts passed under part five of Article 111-1 of the CCU, but a small number of appeal proceedings have had a positive outcome for the defence.
+The number of appeals has increased, especially in relation to verdicts passed under Part 5 of Article 111-1 of the CCU, but a small number of appeal proceedings have had a positive outcome for the defence.
 In addition to the increase in the number of decisions in the appellate instance, the Supreme Court's practice continues to be shaped, which consolidates the problematic trends developed in the first and second instance.
 In 2024, only 14 cassation proceedings were opened on the defence's cassation appeals. - 4.
 The issue of failure to consider the standards of international humanitarian law when qualifying actions as constituting collaboration remains relevant.
 In particular, the legislation does not provide for exceptions, and the practice is based on bringing to justice every person, including those performing functions that may be considered vital to life in the occupied territory, such as medical, spiritual, and civil defence organisations (evacuation, rescue operations, firefighting, emergency repair of indispensable public utilities, assistance in the preservation of objects essential for survival, etc.), including the